 The main school building is set out as two interlocking L-shaped buildings arranged around a central courtyard.
-Main access to the entrance plaza is on the new Ruhemann Street, through the residential development on Southcote Lane, although there will also be a drop-off zone accessible from the Bath Road.
+Main access to the entrance plaza is on Ruhemann Street, through the new residential development on Southcote Lane, although there is also a drop-off zone accessible from the Bath Road and student pedestrian entrances from both Bath Road and Ruhemann Street.
 The building has four storeys on the western ‘L’ with three storeys on the eastern ‘L’.

 Right at the top of the school, level with the tree canopies, you will find our spacious and well-equipped art and technology department, maximising the natural light.
 Our dedicated sixth form space has study areas, social spaces and access to the business suites, opening to students in 2020.
-Our specialist inclusion area, the ‘Wren’s Nest’ has access to a separate outdoor space onto a sensory court yard garden.
-The restaurant and café will cater to a range of students, offering hot, cold, ‘sit down’, ‘grab and go’ and halal options.
+Our specialist education area, the ‘Wren’s Nest’ has access to a separate outdoor space which we have plans to create a sensory court yard garden for those wanting a more chilled out and quiet area to escape to during the day.
+The restaurant and café caters to a range of students, offering hot, cold, ‘sit down’, ‘grab and go’ and halal options daily.

-Within the school, certain facilities will be available to the public, including our theatre and drama studio, music practice rooms, our restaurant, café, learning resource centre and the beautiful sunken garden, which will be used as an amphitheatre for musical and dramatic performances.
+Within the school, certain facilities are available to the public, including our theatre and drama studio, music practice rooms, restaurant, café, learning resource centre and the beautiful sunken garden, which is used as an amphitheatre for musical and dramatic performances.